horans/pardot-form-ajax-handler/README.md

 PFAH allow you to override default style by adding your own `css` file.

-1. upload `pardot-form-mytheme01.css` to same folder you put PFAH.
+1. upload `pardot-form-mytheme.css` to same folder you put PFAH.
-    * e.g., `//sample.com/pardot-form/pardot-form-mytheme01.css`
+    * e.g., `//sample.com/pardot-form/pardot-form-mytheme.css`
-2. add `data-style="mytheme01"` to `.pfah-wrapper`.
+2. add `data-theme="mytheme"` to `.pfah-wrapper`.
+    * Make sure your theme name is in lower case.

 ## More